StevenCostiou/Pharo-ReflectivityBreakpoints/README.md

 ### Breaking on a specific instance variable access

-Through the following API, you can configure a field watchpoint to break if a specific instance variable named `aVariableName` of instances of a class `aClass` is accessed (read, write, or both).
+Through the following API, you can configure a field watchpoint to break if a specific instance variable named `aVariableName` of any instance of a class `aClass` is accessed (read, write, or both).

 ```Smalltalk
 FieldWatchpoint>>watchVariable: aVariableName in: aClass